physimals/quantiphyse-docs/README.rst

  - Registration and motion correction
  - Extensible via plugins, in the future to include ASL MRI data and Bayesian modelling and more

-Quantiphyse will soon be available via the `Oxford University Innovation Software Store <https://process.innovation.ox.ac.uk/software>`_
+Quantiphyse is available via the `Oxford University Innovation Software Store <https://process.innovation.ox.ac.uk/software>`_

-This documentation is based on the latest development version
+This documentation is based on version 0.6

 License
 -------
-Licensing details will be added on first public release.
-The software will be free for non-commercial use.
+Quantiphyse is available free under an academic (non-commercial) license.
+See the `OUI Software Store <https://process.innovation.ox.ac.uk/software>`_  for more details.

 Bugs/Issues
 -----------